ali77sina/Motion_Detection_Arduino/README.md

 For access to data, navigate to the link below in your broswer of choice and download the dataset.
 Again, make sure that in your ML_Model script, the path is correctly set to have access to these data files.

 https://www.kaggle.com/alehkavi/horizontal-vs-vertical-motion-prediction

+*PS*: The vertical motion resembels more of a "whip" slash kind of movement, this was because of the data collected. you can collect your own data in your training to change this.
+Also the orientation of the Nano is important since the model was only trained on the accelerometer data not taking into account the gyroscpoe.